Guide: Create a landing page, test it, go live

 - Private house with garden and space for the family

-- also need advice on financing
+- Also need advice on financing

 c) Where does traffic come from?

 A landing page is almost always accessed from one or more channels.
-And it is precisely this start that influences how you set up the site.
+And it is precisely this entry point that influences how you set up the site.
 If it is just one channel, you can tailor the landing page perfectly to it.
-If traffic comes in via multiple channels, you'll need to find a compromise.
+If traffic comes in via multiple channels, you’ll need to find a compromise.

 Step 2: Plan structure and content

 The landing page works best through its internal logic.
 The page must specifically guide the visitor through a chain of arguments: from initial interest to specific action.
 To do this, you need a well-thought-out structure and the right content.
-Everything else is a nuisance.
+Everything else is a distraction.

-Building a compelling line of argument
+Building a compelling chain of arguments

 Step 3: Create a visual design for the landing page

-• Headline above, large and concise
+- Headline at the top, large and concise

-• Paragraphs very short
+- Paragraphs very short

-• Design with subheadings, images, and icons
+- Design with subheadings, images and icons

-• Control your gaze: from top to bottom, from left to right and in an F shape
+- Guide the eye: from top to bottom, from left to right and in an F shape

-Mobile optimization of a landing page
+Mobile optimisation of a landing page

-• CTAs always visible, possibly running
+- CTAs always visible, optionally sticky

-• Select spacing and font sizes so that everything remains legible
+- Choose spacing and font sizes so that everything remains legible

 Step 4: Technical implementation of your landing page